GrowerMain/COMP2042_Y2_CW/README.md

 # Block Game Application

-This is a simple Block Game application built with JavaFX.
+This is a Block Game application built with JavaFX to demonstrate the implementation of developing maintainable software.

 ## Prerequisites